elm/elm-lang.org/src/guide/chapters/core-language.md

 Using a backslash in the REPL lets us split things on to multiple lines.
 We use this in the definition of `over9000` above.
 Furthermore, it is best practice to always bring the body of a function down a line.
 It makes things a lot more uniform and easy to read, so you want to do this with all the functions and values you define in normal code.

+Note also that the second line of the definition for over9000 is indented.
+In functions as well as some other places, Elm is indentation-sensitive: it uses indentation to demark scope where another language might use curly brackets or do-end tokens.

 ## Lists